36 Stroke Statistics That Will Surprise You Even in 2021

-Were you aware that stroke statistics name stroke as one of the top killers in the United States, and it is also the leading cause of disability in America?
-Stroke is a highly dangerous and often deadly illness that damages the arteries that lead to the brain and are within it.
+Were you aware that stroke facts name this condition as one of the top killers in the United States, and it is also the leading cause of disability in America?
+Stroke is a highly dangerous and often deadly illness that damages the arteries within or leading to the brain.

 The upsetting information in this article will shine a light on the disease and the rate of prevalence not only in the United States but also worldwide.
 Hence, get ready to get shocked, and read on.

-Top 10 Most Shocking Stroke Facts and Stats
+Top 10 Most Shocking Facts and Stroke Statistics for 2021

-- On a global scale, stroke is the second among the leading causes of death.
+- On a global scale, stroke is the second leading cause of death.

 - CBD oil for stroke may help patients in recovery by reducing damage to the brain.

-1. Each year 795,000 American citizens experience a stroke, according to CDC statistics.
+2. Each year 795,000 American citizens experience a stroke, according to CDC stroke statistics.

 Out of this number, 610,000 people endure stroke for the first time.
 Stroke remains to be the leading cause of death in the US and poses an extreme danger to citizens of the United States, both young and old.